ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/channels/channel_create.rst

 Allows you to set the group preferences for a channel upon creation.

-**Note:** Changing these settings will override the settings that would be applied when duplicating an existing channel's preferences
+.. note:: Changing these settings will override the settings that would
+	be applied when duplicating an existing channel's preferences

 Category Group
 ^^^^^^^^^^^^^^